BennoDev/boilerplate/README.md

 This repository contains an extensions folder, which contains a few extensions that are useful for developing.
 While most are advised, they are also optional, and are related to formatting, syntax highlighting or linting.

-However, the [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) is extremely useful to be able to conveniently test individual suites, describe blocks or tests.
+However the [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) is extremely useful to be able to conveniently test individual suites, describe blocks or tests.